 - Managing and controlling symptoms

 - Restoring a normal heart rhythm

 - Reducing the risk of a stroke

+- Treating/managing risk factors

 No single treatment has been shown to be effective for all patients with AF, and the choice of which will depend upon the severity of symptoms, the likelihood that the patient will respond to a particular treatment, and consideration of the risk versus benefits of each treatment option.
 It is important to discuss these issues with your doctor.